santoslove/colorchanger/README.md

-This is a LÖVE 0.11.0 (nightly build) library for selecting colors.
+This is a LÖVE 0.11.0 library for selecting colors.

 ![](https://santoslove.github.io/colorchanger/colorchangerscreenshot.png)